Elisa2515/data_science_2025_spring/challenges/c05-antibiotics-assignment.md

 > Why was *Diplococcus pneumoniae* was renamed *Streptococcus
 > pneumoniae*?

+*Observations* - What is your response to the question above?
+The resistance profile (high penicillin MIC, low neomycin MIC) matches other Streptococcus species

+Both are Gram-positive

+Similar antibiotic susceptibility patterns suggest shared biological characteristics

+Renaming likely reflected improved understanding of genetic relationships

-*Observations* - What is your response to the question above? - (Write your response here) - Which of your visuals above (1 through 5) is **most effective** at helping to answer this question? - (Write your response here) - Why? - (Write your response here)
+- Which of your visuals above (1 through 5) is **most effective** at helping to answer this question?
+- Why?
+Visual 5 (Parallel coordinates) is most effective because, it shows complete resistance profiles for each bacterium.
+Clearly demonstrates similar patterns between Diplococcus and Streptococcus and maintains individual bacterium identity while showing all three antibiotics

 # References